Kavin-Brat/vogue-sphere/vogue-sphere-client/README.md

+## TO START VOGUE-SPHERE CLIENT APP

+-Install all Node modules using npm install.
+-Ensure that you have filled in all the environment variables in the .env file.
+-Start the Vogue Sphere client app using npm run dev-client.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.